 That being said, we cannot find precedents in the literature for games closely matching our more symmetric games-those with σ_L^{NE} relatively close to $\frac{1}{2}$.
-The only surprising behavior is for X40 in which the data falls significantly outside of the QRE-NBE region.
-In all cases, however, the empirical frequencies from individual games can be supported as QNBE outcomes, as we show in Appendix Figure 26.
+The only surprising behavior is for X40 in which the data falls significantly outside of the QRE/NBE region.
+In all cases, however, the empirical frequencies from individual games can be rationalized by QNBE, as we show in Appendix Figure 25.